-- 1. Quizzes: 10-15 "pop quizzes" designed to assess your comprehension of the weekly readings.
-Quiz grades will be incorporated into your overall participation grade. - 2.
-Case Comparison part 1 (4 pages, 12-point font, 1-inch margins, doublespace): With the assistance of the instructor, select two countries in the same year.
+- Quizzes: 10-15 "pop quizzes" designed to assess your comprehension of the weekly readings.
+Quiz grades will be incorporated into your overall participation grade. - Region Essay (2 pages, 12-point font, 1-inch margins, double space): In consultation with the instructor, select a region of the world.
+In the essay, you should provide a brief summary that describes why you choose the specific region.
+That is, explain why you are curious about the region.
+What about the region is interesting to you?
+Do you have family ties there?
+Did you read a story in the news about a particular country there?
+This is a short essay designed to help you focus on an area of the world in which human rights abuses are occurring.
+You will use this region to guide your selection of cases and data in the Case Comparison assignments and the Human Rights Data Assessment and Visualization Assignment. - Case Comparison part 1 (4 pages, 12-point font, 1-inch margins, double space): With the assistance of the instructor, select two countries in the same year within your chosen region.
 Find the Amnesty International Human Rights report for the year you have selected and compare the description of the human rights abuses contained in the two reports.
-Students must e-mail their case selection to the instructor at least two weeks prior to the due date for this assignment.
-Additional information about this project will be provided by the instructor. - 3.
-Case Comparison part 2 (4 pages, 12-point font, 1-inch margins, doublespace)): With the assistance of the instructor, select 1 country.
+Students must e-mail their case selection to the instructor at least two weeks prior to the due date for this assignment. - Case Comparison part 2 (4 pages, 12-point font, 1-inch margins, double space)): With the assistance of the instructor, select one country within your chosen region.
 Find the Amnesty International Human Rights reports for two different years at least 10 years apart.
 Compare the description of the human rights abuses contained in the two reports.
-Students must e-mail their case selection to the instructor at least two weeks prior to the due date for this assignment.
-Additional information about this project will be provided by the instructor. - 4.
-Human Rights Data Assessment and Visualization (2 pages): With the assistance of the instructor, identify a dataset that captures some aspect of human rights.
+Students must e-mail their case selection to the instructor at least two weeks prior to the due date for this assignment. - Human Rights Data Assessment and Visualization (2 pages): With the assistance of the instructor, identify a dataset that captures some aspect of human rights within your chosen region.
 Create a visualization of this data using a program such as Microsoft Excel, or R. (There will be an optional R tutorial for those students interested in learning to visualize data using this free program).
 On the first page of this assignment describe the data, where you obtained it, and what it measures.
 On the second page provide the visualization and an informative caption about the image.
-Anytime before the end of week 10, students are required to visit the instructor during office hours to discuss potential data sources for this assignment.
-Additional information about this project will be provided by the instructor. - 5.
-Human Rights Non-Governmental Organization Memo (8-10 pages, 12-point font, 1-inch margins, doublespace): In a group of no more than 3 people find a local non-profit or non-governmental organization working on a contemporary human rights issue.
+Anytime before the end of week 10, students are required to visit the instructor during office hours to discuss potential data sources for this assignment. - Human Rights Non-Governmental Organization Memo (8-10 pages, 12-point font, 1-inch margins, doublespace): In a group of no more than 3 people find a local non-profit or non-governmental organization working on a contemporary human rights issue.
 The group can be based here in State College or nearby in New York City, Harrisburg, Pittsburgh, Philadelphia or Washington D.C.
 The goal of this project is identity active human rights organizations working in and around our community.
 What are the human rights issues that the organization seeks to address?
 What are the tactics used to achieve the organization's goals?
 Does the organization partner with similar groups?
 One member of the group must e-mail the instructor a list of group members and the name of the organization selected for this project by 5pm on the Thursday of week 10.
-Additional information about this project will be provided by the instructor.